Bowel cancer

 If you have symptoms

-If you have symptoms suggestive of bowel cancer, it is important to tell your healthcare provider, even if they feel mild or come and go.
-Initial tests will often include a quantitative Fecal Immunochemical Test (qFIT).
+If you have symptoms suggestive of bowel cancer, it is important to tell your healthcare provider and seek medical advice, even if they feel mild or come and go.
+Initial tests will often include a quantitative Faecal Immunochemical Test (qFIT).
 Depending on results and symptoms, further investigations such as colonoscopy or CT colonography may be recommended, even if initial tests are normal.

 Remember, finding bowel cancer early can make treatment more effective and improve long-term outcomes.